MedAI-Lab/Thy-Wise/README.md

 # Thy-Wise
-Interpretable machine learning models for benign and malignant thyroid nodule discrimination
+### Interpretable machine learning for the evaluation of thyroid nodules (Thy-Wise): Comparison with ACR TI-RADS